starbelly/quotes/README.md

 > Ce qui est simple est toujours faux.
 Ce qui ne l’est pas est inutilisable. - Valéry, Paul (1942)

 	  "What is simple is always wrong.
 What is not is unusable."

+# Systems

+ > absolutum obsoletum -- Stafford., Beer (1972)

+          "If it works it’s out of date".